swup/swupjs/readme.md

-# swup
+# swupjs
-Swupjs is an extension of [swup](https://www.npmjs.com/package/swup) npm module, which modifies the module for use with JS animations.
+Swupjs is an extension of [swup](https://github.com/gmrchk/swup), which modifies the module for use with JavaScript animations.

-Swupjs only slightly modifies swup, where all the capabilities of swup remain the same, with only one exception - timing and animations are based on JS, not css transitions.
+Swupjs only slightly modifies swup, where all the capabilities of swup remain the same, with only one exception - timing and animations are based on JavaScript, not CSS transitions.
+For more information about functionality and idea of swupjs, refer to [swup](https://github.com/gmrchk/swup) documentation.

-**is-animating** class on html tag is no longer present in the lifecycle of page transition.
+`is-animating` class on html tag is no longer present in the lifecycle of page transition.
-This is not necessary, but if you want to take advantage of high performance brought by JS animations, you should not degrade it by combining it with css animation.
+This is not necessary.
+However, if we want to take advantage of high performance brought by JavaScript animations, we should not degrade it by combining it with CSS animation.

 ## Installation
 ```shell